hackerjade/TakeASpin/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication (~1/2 a day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+Implement user authentication in Rails using bcrypt.
+Users will be able to sign up, sign in and sign out.
+The app will be pushed to Heroku and functional before moving to phase II.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Searching Bikes (~3 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+Add API routes to format bikes and rental data as JSON.
+Add Backbone models and collections to fetch JSON data.
+Integrate GoogleMaps for interactive searches.
+Users will be able to search for bikes by dates and location within a single Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Renting and Displaying Bikes (~2 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+Add Bike Show and Trip Show Backbone composite views containing Bike Rental Form and Bike Rental Item subviews, respectively.
+Users will be able to view bikes and create or cancel  'trips'.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Listing Bikes for Rent (~1-2 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+Integrate the third-party library, Filepicker, for file upload so users can add profile and bicycle images.
+Users will be able to upload their bikes for rent and edit their bike on the Bike Show view.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Search Filters (~1 day)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+Add a filter button to the SearchShow Backbone view.
+The filter button will toggle a FilterItem View on and off the page, as well as filter bikes in the search results.
+Users will be able to filter searches based on bike size, price and features.

 [Details][phase-five]

-### Bonus Features (TBD)
+### Bonus Features
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
+- [ ] Bicycle availability view
-- [ ] Pagination/infinite scroll
+- [ ] Add payment methods
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] Change bike index path to 'bike name'
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] User list many bikes for rent
-- [ ] Reblogging
+- [ ] How it works/About pages
 - [ ] Multiple sessions/session management
 - [ ] User avatars
-- [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md